Diploma in Agriculture: practical, hands-on education in business management, crop management, livestock management or general agriculture.

 B.Sc.
 (Human Nutritional Sciences): promoting human health through food, nutrition and healthy eating for individuals and communities

-Masters and Ph.D. programs offered by our eight departments.
+Masters and Ph.D. programs offered by our seven departments.

 Pre-Veterinary Studies: the Faculty offers a two-year pre-veterinary program to prepare Manitoba students for study at the Western College of Veterinary Medicine, located in Saskatoon, Saskatchewan